PandoraPFA/PandoraMonitoring/README.txt

 variables define if the arrow indicating the linear fit of the calo hits shall be drawn and if the tracks associated to the clusters are drawn.

-With "View()" the event display is redrawn.
+With "ViewEvent()" the event display is redrawn.

 The full list of available visualisation commands can be inspected in PandoraMonitoringApi.h.

 Q&A:
-- depending on the machine (in case problems arise), the 32 bit compatibility mode should be turned off: cmake -C BuildSetup.cmake -DBUILD_32BIT_COMPATIBLE=OFF gmake install

-- ROOT has to be compiled with TEve, check cmake output if ROOT Eve library is found (in case the TEve visualisation is wished)
+- ROOT has to be compiled with TEve, check cmake output if ROOT Eve library is found

 - ROOT version problems:
 check cmake output ROOT_HOME, compare it with $ROOTSYS